 - a.
-To allow roof top car parking which acknowledges the Town Centre environment. - b.
-To allow roof top car parking which services upper level commercial and retail premises within the Town Centre and reduces the need for at-grade parking provision. - c.
+To allow roof top car parking which acknowledges the Town Centre environment. - To allow roof top car parking which services upper level commercial and retail premises within the Town Centre and reduces the need for atgrade parking provision. - c.
 To ameliorate the impact of roof top car parking on any adjoining residential development.

-- 1. Roof top car parking can provide additional parking opportunities within the Town Centre if provided should give direct access to upper level commercial and retail premises. - Roof top car parking is to be designated to provide clear delineation between public roof top parking area and adjoining residential apartments or common areas associated with residential apartment buildings.
-This may be achieved through the provision of landscaping buffers, fencing, built form and structural screening / shade elements. - Security access control shall be provided between public roof top parking areas and any adjoining residential apartments or common areas associated with residential apartment buildings. - 4.
-Any Development Application which incorporates roof top car parking shall include the submission of a lighting report and light spill diagrams for the roof top car parking areas. - 5.
+- Roof top car parking can provide additional parking opportunities within the Town Centre if provided should give direct access to upper level commercial and retail premises. - 2.
+Roof top car parking is to be designated to provide clear delineation between public roof top parking area and adjoining residential apartments or common areas associated with residential apartment buildings.
+This may be achieved through the provision of landscaping buffers, fencing, built form and structural screening / shade elements. - Security access control shall be provided between public roof top parking areas and any adjoining residential apartments or common areas associated with residential apartment buildings. - Any Development Application which incorporates roof top car parking shall include the submission of a lighting report and light spill diagrams for the roof top car parking areas. - 5.
 A Plan of Management is required to be prepared for any proposed roof top car parking and submitted with the Development Application.
 The Plan of Management is to outline the operational management of the parking area, including matters such as: - access control, - hours of operation, - security procedures, and - management of noise from the car park. - 6.
-Any Development Application for residential development adjoining areas of roof top car parking shall be accompanied by an acoustic report which addresses the noise impact of parking areas on residential apartments and provides methods for ameliorating noise impacts where required. - Where possible, residential development that adjoins roof top parking shall be designed to minimise living areas directly facing toward roof top car parking areas.
+Any Development Application for residential development adjoining areas of roof top car parking shall be accompanied by an acoustic report which addresses the noise impact of parking areas on residential apartments and provides methods for ameliorating noise impacts where required.